Afro-Bolivians: Afro-Bolivian monarchy

 The Afro-Bolivian Royal House is a ceremonial monarchy officially recognized as part of the Plurinational State in Bolivia.
-The royal house are the descendants of a royalty that were brought to Bolivia as slaves.
-The founding monarch, Uchicho, was allegedly of Kongo and Senegalese origin, and was brought to the Hacienda of the Marquis de Pinedo, in the area of Los Yungas in what is now La Paz Department.
-Other slaves allegedly recognized him as a man of regal background (a prince from the ancient Kingdom of Kongo) when seeing his torso exposed with royal tribal marks only held by royalty, later being crowned in 1823.
-The monarchy still lives on to the present day and the current Monarch, King Julio Pinedo is a direct descendant of him.
+The royal family are the descendants of an African noble line that was brought to Bolivia as slaves.
+The founding monarch, Uchicho, was allegedly of Congolese (specifically Bakongo) and Senegalese origin, and was brought to the Hacienda of the Marquis de Pinedo, in the area of Los Yungas in what is now La Paz Department.
+Other slaves allegedly recognized him as a man of regal background (a prince from the ancient Kingdom of Kongo) when seeing his torso exposed with royal tribal marks only held by royalty; he was later crowned in 1823.
+The monarchy still survives today and the current monarch, King Julio Pinedo, is a direct descendant of Uchicho.

 Keeping the culture

-Although these Afro-Bolivians were free, they still had a difficult battle in trying to maintain their culture.
-Many elements of their culture began to disappear and become endangered.
-They had to fight very strongly against the colonial aggression and exclusion of their post-emancipation culture.
 Aspects such as feasts, their creole language (that has since decreolized), religion that survived through colonialism have since gone extinct, culturally, although fragments remain.

 Afro-Bolivians due to isolation from much of Bolivia speak a dialect of Bolivian Spanish, akin to African-American Vernacular English in the United States.
 Afro-Bolivians, in addition to being Roman Catholic incorporate elements of African diasporic religions such as rituals in the Macumba and Voodoo religions have influence their practice of Christianity, mainly prevalent in the towns of Chicaloma and Mururata.
-One of the ways that they were able to hold on to this culture was through their music and dance.
 Musical traditions such as dances, instruments, and techniques with ancestral origin in Sub-Saharan Africa, to the present day define Afro-Bolivian identity.